PhaseQ Energy

 Our Mission

-Making Two-Phase Cooling Deployable for Frontier AI.
+Making Two-Phase Cooling Deployable for Next Generation AI.

 PhaseQ starts where the demand is urgent: high-density AI data centers, where power, water, space, cooling, and deployment limits constrain compute growth.
 We build the thermal intelligence that makes two-phase cooling deployable as reliable infrastructure.